peytoncordero/DRI25/command-line.md

 wc 	  	    word count
 sort        organizes the content of the file in alphabetically by line mv          moves files less        gets a paginated view of the data.
-To navigate: "f” for forward, b for back, q for quit head       	shows only the first part of the file tail        shows only the last part of the file uniq        prints repeat lines only once
+To navigate: "f" for forward, b for back, q for quit head       	shows only the first part of the file tail        shows only the last part of the file uniq        prints repeat lines only once